(i) the particulars of its organisation, functions and duties;

 ORGANISATIONAL SETUP: -

-The IBM with its headquarters at Nagpur, has 3 Zonal offices located at Ajmer for North Zone, Bangalore for South Zone and Nagpur for Central Zone, and 12 Regional and 2 sub-regional Offices are located at Ajmer, Dehradun, Udaipur (under North Zone); Bangalore, Chennai, Hyderabad, Nellore (Sub-Regional Office), Margo (Goa) (under South Zone); Bhubaneswar, Kolkata, Guwahati (Sub-Regional Office), Jabalpur, Nagpur, Ranchi (under Central Zone).
+The IBM with its headquarters at Nagpur, has 4 Zonal offices located at Ajmer for North Zone, Kolkata for East Zone, Bangalore for South Zone and Nagpur for Central Zone, and 13 Regional Offices are located at Ajmer, Dehradun, Gandhinagar (under North Zone); Guwahati, Ranchi, Bhubaneswar (under East Zone); Bangalore, Chennai, Hyderabad, Margo (Goa) (under South Zone); Jabalpur, Nagpur, Raipur (under Central Zone).
 Apart from the Modern Mineral Processing Pilot Plant and Laboratory constructed with the UNDP assistance at Nagpur, two Regional Ore Dressing Laboratories and Pilot Plants are in operation at Ajmer and Bangalore.
 The bureau has a magnificent Headquarters Building at Nagpur and Office and Residential Complexes at Ajmer , Bangalore , Jabalpur , Margaon ( Goa ) and Udaipur .

 IBM undertakes systematic inspection of mines for enforcement of provisions of Mineral Conservation and Development Rules, 1988 (MCDR’88).
 The inspections and studies of mines not only enable IBM to monitor the activities of the mines but also leads to on the spot discussion and consultation with the mine officials on issues of importance such as requirement of further prospecting/exploration, mine development, mineral reject utilisation, waste dumping practices, protection of environment in mines, community development, etc.